| |

 Genital Injuries The Old Testament states

-the congregation of the Lord (Deuteronomy 23:1).
-For centuries
+into the congregation of the Lord (Deuteronomy 23:1).

 The mainstream Churches now content themselves with excluding